L-Acoustics/wireshark-mvu/README.md

 ### macOS

-Is Wireshark is installed as a bundle application, copy the .lua files into:
+If Wireshark is installed as a bundle application, copy the .lua files into:

 ```
 <AppName>.app/Contents/Plugins/wireshark/mvu